kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

  ## Creating a new student account using Automation in powershell.

- My Current setup: Directory Setup OU = CastelData, Under it
+ My Current setup: Directory Setup OU = centralUnit , Under it

 I Want to Run an Automation Script that Creates multiple Organizational Unit (OU) for Slytherin, Ravenclaw and Hupplepuff. -> Each OU will have its student as the Script will Create new Users as well.